Camden youth council

 - visit schools and youth clubs

-- oversee the progress of the issues outlined by young people at the Camden Shout Out and Youth Question Time events
+- oversee the progress of the issues outlined by young people at the Camden Shout Out

-- represent the views of local young people at a range of council and community meetings
+- represent the views of local young people at a range of council and community meetings.

 The Youth MP election is organised by staff in Camden’s youth service and local young people.